Turning Research into Action for a Safer World

 We offer education through the University of California, Irvine and training in conflict resolution and nonviolence for diverse organizations, from gang prevention and intervention to international peacebuilding.

-We encourage and support citizen peacebuilding in conflict zones around the globe.
+We encourage and support citizen peacebuilding locally and in conflict zones around the globe.

 By integrating all three aspects, we promote knowledge about positive role models and foster constructive change.